You may be able to reduce the appearance of eyebags long-term with specific lifestyle changes.

 - develop an infection that creates redness, puffiness, or other symptoms

 Some say forgetting to wash your face may cause wrinkles or damage the skin in other ways.
 How exactly?
 When you sleep in makeup, you’re exposing your skin to free radicals.
-This has the potential to create what’s called oxidative stress, which may prematurely age your skin.
+This has the potential to create what’s called oxidative stress, which

 If propping up your head hurts your neck or you can’t fall asleep, you may also consider elevating the entire top end of your bed by a few inches.
-You can use bricks under the bed posts or buy special bed risers that are specifically made for this purpose.
+You can use bricks under the bed posts or use special bed risers that are specifically made for this purpose.

 Beyond how you sleep, how much you sleep is also a factor.
 Although limited sleep may not actually cause under-eye circles, getting little sleep may make your complexion paler.
 Any shadows or dark circles you have may be more obvious as a result.

-According to Mayo Clinic, if you’re having trouble settling down to rest, try these tricks:
+If you’re having trouble settling down to rest, try these tricks:

 - Finish all strenuous exercise a few hours before bedtime.